Frequently Asked Questions

 We know the word ‘composer’ can conjure up a certain image or type of music, but we want to challenge this.

-A composer is anyone who creates new work using sound or music; whether they perform it themselves or write for others, and whether they work with software, with notes on paper, through improvisation, or in other ways.
+A composer is someone who creates new work using sound or music; whether they perform it themselves or write for others, and whether they work with software, with notes on paper, through improvisation, or in other ways.

 A patron is someone who gives financial support to an individual, an organisation or a cause.